On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Preliminary

 \subsection{Causality}

-Since the probability of necessity and sufficiency (PNS), the probability of necessity (PN), and the probability of sufficiency (PS), are rigorously defined in the language of causality \cite{b:causality,a:pns,c:pns_tian}, here we introduce the basic causality preliminaries to enhance the understanding of this work.
+Here we introduce the basic causality preliminaries to enhance the understanding of this work.
 The identification of PNS, PN, and PS requires the counterfactual estimation.
-In the literature of \cite{b:causality}, counterfactual is obtained by intervention under the structural causal model (SCM), which is defined in Definition~\ref{def:scm}. \begin{definition} (Structural Causal Model).
-A structural causal model is a triplet:
+In the literature of \cite{b:causality}, counterfactual is obtained by intervention under the structural causal model (SCM), which is defined in Definition~\ref{def:scm}.